 Families First Coronavirus Response Act

 The United States has enacted the Families First Coronavirus Response Act (FFCRA), which will require employers with fewer than 500 employees to provide paid leave to employees who are impacted by COVID-19 and offer tax credits to employers that do so.
-The law takes effect on April 1, 2020 and expires on December 31, 2020.
+The leave requirements take effect on April 1, 2020 and expire on December 31, 2020.